The rules governing the

 beginning of the twentieth century

-made by tradition methods, small workshop bikes or components are considered
+made by tradition methods, or components that carry on the

 generally referred to as